aametwally/cloudSACA/README.md

 -v    Verbose
 -c    Clean fasta file.
 -r    Check correctness of the output file.
 -o    Outputfile.
 The default is called fSA.txt and found in the same directory.
 The output file is a binary file which contains the suffix array of the input file.
 ```

 #### Example:
-* If you want to run on local machine:
+* If you want to run on a local machine:
 ```
 mpirun -np 4 ./FAK  Hgchr22.fa -w 4 -v -o Hgchr22_SA
 ```